opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 Script features are native or Painless scripts within the context of LTR.
 These script features can accept parameters as described in the [OpenSearch script documentation]({{site.url}}{{site.baseurl}}/api-reference/script-apis/index/).
 When working with LTR scripts, you can override parameter values and names.
 The priority for parameterization, in increasing order, is as follows:

-- Parameter name and value passed directly to source script, but not in the parameters of the LTR script.
+- The parameter name and value are passed directly to the source script, but not in the LTR script parameters.
 These cannot be configured at query time.
-- Parameter name passed to both the SLTR query and the source script, allowing the script parameter values to be overridden at query time.
+- The parameter name is passed to both the `sltr` query and the source script, allowing the script parameter values to be overridden at query time.
-- LTR script parameter name to native script parameter name indirection, which allows the LTR parameter name to differ from the underlying script parameter name.
-This enables the same native script to be reused as different features within LTR by specifying different parameter names at query time.
+- The LTR script parameter name to native script parameter name indirection allows you to use different parameter names in your LTR feature definition than those in the underlying native script.
+This gives you flexibility in how you define and use scripts within the LTR context.

 For example, to set up a customizable way to rank movies in search results, considering both the title match and other adjustable factors, you can use the following request: